 Instructor | August 2005 – May 2007

-I loved being a majorette in high school — particularly baton twirling.
+I loved baton twirling since I was a girl.
 In 2005, a former fellow majorette and I founded Alabama Baton.
-Over the next 22 months, we taught weekly classes to more than 100 elementary-aged girls in the Shelby County School System.
+Over the next 22 months, we taught weekly classes to more than 100 elementary-aged girls in the Shelby County school system.
 We performed half-time shows at basketball games for Birmingham Southern College and the University of Montevallo, football games for Oak Mountain High School, and pre-game for the Birmingham Barons baseball team.
 We marched in numerous parades, and we capped-off each year performing recitals before hundreds of fans.